Kazuo Shii: Foreign relations

 In 2020, under Shii's leadership, the Japanese Communist Party denounced the Chinese Communist Party and the Chinese government for its activities in the East China Sea, in the South China Sea, and elsewhere in the Asia-Pacific region.
 A position paper issued by the party said that China's "great-power chauvinism and hegemonism" were "an adverse current to world peace and progress."
 At the party's conference in Atami, Shizuoka Prefecture, Shii said that "the Chinese leadership’s mistake is extremely serious.
 That action does not deserve the name of the Communist Party."
 The Japanese and Chinese communist parties had previously been diverging for decades.

-He has been sanctioned by Russia over his support for Ukraine.
+Shii has been sanctioned by Russia over his support for Ukraine in the Russo-Ukrainian war.

 Personal life

 Shii plays the piano; he has said music is "a part of his life" and seriously considered becoming a musician.
 When he was about to begin university, he considered majoring in music or physics, and chose physics in the end.
 Shii says his favorite composers are Franz Schubert and Dmitri Shostakovich.
 Despite being on starkly opposite ends of the ideological spectrum, Shii took part in a dialogue with former prime minister Junichiro Koizumi in 2020, where they discussed their mutual love for classical music.